 Reverse auctions (also called eAuction, eProcurement, eSourcing, sourcing event, procurement auction, eRFP/eRFQ, B2B Auction) are a premier tool of procurement for businesses and government entities.

-eBridge’s reverse auction process is unique due to its highly buyer-centric design with no hardware, no software, and no direct cost to our buyers.
+eBridge’s reverse auction process is unique due to its highly buyer-centric design with no software, no risk and no cost to our buyers.